Our Kids Program is a great way to introduce children in Karate-do Jutsu. Ages 6 to 10

 Advancing in belt status and doing well in front of his peers at testing fosters a sense of pride, too.
 At many dojos, higher belt levels oversee and guide lower belts in their learning; therefore, being skilled enough to pass on knowledge is a huge boost to self-esteem.

-In a martial arts studio, it's about you, your teacher, your opponent and your body.
+In a Karate studio, it's about you, your teacher, your opponent and your body.
 There's no music, no videos and no machines to distract you.
 This helps a child concentrate on his actions and the task at hand.

-Respect is a major tenet of martial arts practice.
+Respect is a major tenet of Karate practice.
 This respect covers the lineage of the martial art, your master, higher belts, your uniform and yourself.
 You wait quietly to receive a command; you bow to your teacher to demonstrate respect.

 This respect for others originates in the development of personal self-confidence.
-Martial arts teaches kids that they don't have to prove themselves to other kids, but rather that they're complete in themselves.
+Karate teaches kids that they don't have to prove themselves to other kids, but rather that they're complete in themselves.